Grand Duke Vladimir Kirillovich of Russia: Russian heir and World War II

 On the death of his father on 12 October 1938, Vladimir assumed the Headship of the Imperial Family of Russia.
 In 1938 there were suggestions that he would be made regent of Ukraine but he rebuffed the idea, saying he would not help dissolve Russia.

 During World War II, Vladimir was living in Saint-Briac-sur-Mer in Brittany.
 On June 26, 1941, he issued this statement: "In this grave hour, when Germany and almost all the nations of Europe have declared a crusade against Communism and Bolshevism, which has enslaved and oppressed the people of Russia for twenty-four years, I turn to all the faithful and loyal sons of our Homeland with this appeal: Do what you can, to the best of your ability, to bring down the Bolshevik regime and to liberate our Homeland from the terrible yoke of Communism."
-In 1942, Vladimir and his entourage were placed in a concentration camp at Compiègne after he refused to issue a manifesto calling on Russian émigrés to support Nazi Germany's war against the Soviet Union.
+In 1942, Vladimir and his entourage were placed in an internment camp at Compiègne after he refused to issue a manifesto calling on Russian émigrés to support Nazi Germany's war against the Soviet Union.

 In 1944 the German army moved the family inland out of fear of an invasion from the coast.
 The Germans were taking them to Paris when an order to drive to Vittel was given.
 Even Vittel proved to be unsafe, so they were moved to Germany.
 Vladimir lived in a castle belonging to the husband of his elder sister Maria Kirillovna in Amorbach, Bavaria until 1945.
 After Germany's defeat, Vladimir's fear of being captured by the Soviets prompted relocation to Austria and next to the border of Liechtenstein.
-He tried to move with General Boris Smyslovsky's army and cross the border, but neither Liechtenstein nor Switzerland would issue him an exit visa, so he stayed in Austria where he lived in the American occupation zone.
+He tried to move with General Boris Smyslovsky's army and cross the border, but neither Liechtenstein nor Switzerland would issue him an entry visa, so he stayed in Austria where he lived in the American occupation zone.

 Vladimir's maternal aunt, Infanta Beatrice of Orléans-Borbon, secured for him a Spanish visa.
 He subsequently lived with her in Sanlúcar de Barrameda.